Monday, February 11, 2019

 Dr. Schäuble talking to a fascinated audience in an overcrowded auditorium.

 Because of those "modern" trends, Schäuble reminded the predominantly student audience that without the active support of democrats, there would be no democracy.
-"Although during the 70 years of its existence, the Federal Republic was not even near to the situation of the Weimar Republic, we must remain vigilant", Schäuble ended his much-applauded talk.
+"Although during the 70 years of its existence, the Federal Republic was not even near the situation of the Weimar Republic, we must remain vigilant", Schäuble ended his much-applauded talk.

 No comments: